 If you're reading this article, you might be wondering, how do I become a pilot?
-Airline and commercial pilots are trained to operate aerial vehicles to perform duties like transporting supplies and passengers.
-Although this career may appeal to adventurous souls, there is also a high level of stress and responsibility involved in commanding aircraft under different weather conditions and in various situations.
+Airline and commercial pilots are trained to operate aerial vehicles in order to perform duties like transporting supplies and passengers.
+Although this career may appeal to adventurous souls, there's also a high level of stress and responsibility involved in commanding aircraft under different weather conditions and in various difficult situations.
 Typically, two pilots are required in most aircraft, and the most experienced pilot is considered the captain.
 The U.S. Bureau of Labor Statistics (BLS) reported the median salary for all airline pilots, co-pilots, and flight engineers in May 2019 was $147,220 with a 9% increase in job growth for 2019 - 2029.

 Step 1: Obtain a College Education

 You might be wondering, what education is needed to become a pilot?
 For those who did not learn how to fly airplanes in the military, there are college degree programs available for pilot education.
 While a degree may not be required, employers generally prefer pilots with a college education.
 Although there is no specific degree required for pilot positions, commercial airlines tend to prefer applicants with a bachelor's degree over those with an associate's degree.
 Thus, the education needed to be a pilot usually includes some type of college degree.

 What specific classes and what education do you need to be a pilot?
 Majoring in aerospace engineering, mechanical engineering, physics, or computer science may provide a good educational foundation for pilots.
 Airlines prefer applicants who have taken liberal arts courses, along with classes such as aeronautical engineering.
 Flight school classes are typically taught by an instructor who is certified by the Federal Aviation Administration (FAA).
 Some examples of topics covered in flight school include: